PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Experiments

 \textbf{Impact of ICDM.} ICDM provides the core decomposition capability.
-Adding ICDM alone (\#2, +5.12\%) already improves the baseline (\#1) by explicitly establishing the $D=C+N$ separation.
-When combined with WSSM (\#5, +12.79\%), the gain is larger than the sum of their standalone improvements, indicating strong complementarity in joint change-nuisance disentanglement.
+Adding ICDM alone improves the baseline by introducing explicit change--nuisance decomposition.
+When combined with WSSM, ICDM raises F1 by 14.21 percentage points (\#5), exceeding the sum of the two standalone F1 gains (5.02 and 6.68 points).
+This result indicates complementarity in joint change--nuisance disentanglement.

-\textbf{Effect of WSSM.} WSSM is the strongest single module (\#3, +6.85\%).
-It also pairs well with ICDM, because cleaner inputs make iterative separation more effective under illumination variation.
-This synergy suggests that spectral preprocessing and iterative decomposition address complementary sources of nuisance in the change-detection pipeline more thoroughly.
+\textbf{Effect of WSSM.} WSSM is the strongest single module, improving F1 by 6.68 percentage points (\#3).
+It also pairs well with ICDM because cleaner inputs make iterative separation more effective under illumination variation.
+This synergy suggests that spectral suppression and iterative decomposition address complementary sources of nuisance.

 \textbf{Role of S-SEC.} S-SEC acts as a stabilization term.
-Its standalone gain is moderate (\#4, +3.68\%).
-The additional +9.78\% gain from \#5 to \#8 confirms that staged regularization is critical for avoiding degenerate decomposition.
-The two-phase design (exploration first, then constraint) reflects the intuition that early steps need freedom to separate components before later steps enforce structural compactness and long-term stability.
+Its standalone F1 gain is 3.32 percentage points (\#4).
+Adding S-SEC to the ICDM+WSSM configuration raises F1 by a further 8.34 percentage points (from \#5 to \#8).
+The two-phase design reflects the intuition that early steps need freedom to separate components before later steps enforce structural compactness and long-term stability.

 \textbf{ICDM step-wise verification.} To further validate ICDM, we monitor SVE behavior across unrolling steps during training on LEVIR-CD.
 Feature maps at each stage are partitioned into $8{\times}8$ patches, and SVE is computed per patch grouped by ground-truth labels (changed and unchanged).